Jannie Lasimbang

-Jannie Lasimbang (born 29 November 1962) is a Malaysian politician who has served as Chairperson of the Rural Development Corporation (KPD) of Sabah since February 2023 and Member of the Sabah State Legislative Assembly (MLA) for Kapayan since May 2018.
-She served as the State Assistant Minister of Law and Native Affairs of Sabah in the Heritage Party (WARISAN) state administration under former Chief Minister Shafie Apdal and former Minister Aidi Moktar from May 2018 to the collapse of the WARISAN state administration in September 2020.
+Jannie Lasimbang (born 29 November 1962) is a Malaysian politician who has served as Chairperson of the Rural Development Corporation (KPD) of Sabah since February 2023.
+She served as the State Assistant Minister of Law and Native Affairs of Sabah in the Heritage Party (WARISAN) state administration under former Chief Minister Shafie Apdal and former Minister Aidi Moktar from May 2018 to the collapse of the WARISAN state administration in September 2020 and Member of the Sabah State Legislative Assembly (MLA) for Kapayan from May 2018 to November 2025.
 She is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
-She has also served as the International Secretary of DAP from March 2022 until March 2025 and State Vice Chairperson of DAP of Sabah since October 2024.
+She has also served as the State Vice Chairperson of DAP of Sabah since October 2024.
+She also served as the International Secretary of DAP from March 2022 to March 2025.
 She is also the sister of Jennifer Lasimbang, former State Assistant Minister of Education and Innovation of Sabah and former Moyog MLA.